csound/manual/docs/opcodes/ATSinfo.md

 #define ATS_TYPE #8#
 ```

-_ATSinfo_ can be useful for writing generic instruments that will work with many ATS files, even if they have different lengths and different numbers of partials etc. Example 2 is a simple application of this.
+_atsinfo_ can be useful for writing generic instruments that will work with many ATS files, even if they have different lengths and different numbers of partials etc. Example 2 is a simple application of this.

 ## Examples

 === "Modern"
-    Here is an example of the ATSinfo opcode.
-It uses the file [ATSinfo-modern.csd](../examples/ATSinfo-modern.csd).
+    Here is an example of the atsinfo opcode.
+It uses the file [atsinfo-modern.csd](../examples/atsinfo-modern.csd).
-    ``` csound-csd title="Example of the ATSinfo opcode." linenums="1"
+    ``` csound-csd title="Example of the atsinfo opcode." linenums="1"
-    --8<-- "examples/ATSinfo-modern.csd"
+    --8<-- "examples/atsinfo-modern.csd"
     ```

 === "Classic"